KStateMachine/kstatemachine/README.md

 Main features are:

 * Zero dependency.
 It is written in pure Kotlin, it does not depend on any other libraries or Android SDK
+* Built-in support for Kotlin Coroutines.
+But you can fully use KStateMachine without Kotlin Coroutines dependency.
 * Kotlin DSL syntax for defining state machine structure.
 Using without DSL is also possible
 * [Backward compatible](https://github.com/nsk90/kstatemachine/blob/master/buildSrc/src/main/kotlin/ru/nsk/Versions.kt)
   till Kotlin 1.5